QuiiBz/niftycss/site/docs/features/breakpoints.md

 ```

 ## Creating custom breakpoints
-Custom breakpoints are a simple key-value object.
-The key must start by a `$`, since it is used as a [directive](/docs/directives).
+Custom breakpoints are simple key-value objects.
+The key must start by a `$` since it is used as a [directive](/docs/directives).

 Once your breakpoint object is created, pass it as the value of the `breakpoints` property of your `NiftyOptions`: